ctdarwell/myClasses/README.md

 `xList.wildcard(arg)` - if xList is strings only, returns all instances featuring wildcard

-*xDict* adds a function tp Python dict
+*xDict* adds a function to Python dict

 `xDict.reap()` - returns a zero (or preset class variable) instead of `None` from standard dict